XavierGDelrosario/ChessGame/README.md

 - User loaded a chess game
 - Thu Nov 24 18:47:31 PST 2022
 - User started a new game

 # Phase 4 Task 3
+Things I would change:
+- Change Piece from interface to abstract class.
+The implemented methods would be the setters and getters.
+The abstract methods would be getSquaresCanMoveTo() and getLegalMoves().
+This will reduce coupling.

+- Remove SpecialMovesPiece.
+Initially I created the abstract class to reduce duplication.
+I never used it as the Apparent type because it was always necessary to get the specific type of piece.
+Instead, King and Pawn will extend the now abstract class Piece.
+Unfortunately there will be duplication of getHasMoved() and setHasMoved()

+- Make a new class Move with 2 fields of Square.
+It would have getters and an overridden equals comparing both fields of squares.